 Most genital injuries occur in men and may involve injury to the testes, scrotum, and penis.
-Genital injuries occur most commonly on the battlefield because of the ground explosives used there.
-Genital mutilation by removing the clitoris in females, which is done in some cultures, is a form of genital trauma and child abuse.
+Severe genital injuries occur most commonly on the battlefield, usually from ground explosives.

 Excessive bending can fracture an erect penis.
 Such bending may occur during vigorous sexual intercourse if the penis is stubbed against the partner’s pelvic bone.
 Fracture of the penis may also involve a urethral injury.
 The “fracture” is actually a tear in the covering (tunica albuginea) of one of the two tube-like structures in the penis (corpus cavernosum) that hold the additional blood flow that maintains erection.

 The location of the scrotum makes it susceptible to injury.
 Blunt forces (for example, a kick or crushing blow) cause most injuries.
 However, occasionally gunshot or stab wounds penetrate the scrotum and testes.
-Rarely, the scrotum can develop severe and rapidly progressive infections such as gangrene.
+Rarely, the scrotum can develop severe and rapidly progressive infections such as gangrene Gas Gangrene Gas gangrene is a life-threatening infection of muscle tissue caused mainly by the anaerobic bacteria Clostridium perfringens and several other species of clostridia.
+Gas gangrene can... read more .
 If gangrene develops, the involved tissues are surgically removed and the man is given broad-spectrum antibiotics by vein (intravenously).
 Reconstructive surgery can be done after the infection is controlled.

 Testicular injury causes sudden, severe pain, often with nausea and vomiting.
 Ice packs, a jockstrap, and drugs for pain and nausea usually effectively treat a bruised testis (bleeding in and around the testis).
 Ultrasound examination is done to confirm whether the testis has ruptured.
 A ruptured testis requires surgical repair.
 Injury to the testis can destroy the capacity for sperm or sex hormone (mainly testosterone) production.
 If both testes are injured, testosterone replacement may be necessary.
 If only one testis is injured, the remaining testis usually produces as much testosterone as the body needs.